johnpeart/johnpeart.github.io/src/posts/note/2025-06-17-design-refresh.md

 I haven't used most of these, in the end, but I have kept them in case inspiration strikes in the future about where I could.

-Where I used objects like *Polaroid* photos and *Game Boy*  in my previous design, these have also been revamped.
+Where I used objects like *Polaroid* photos and *Nintendo Game Boy* cartridges and consoles in my previous design, these have also been revamped.
 Gone are the shadows and soft gradients; now they have a bolder, blockier aesthetic.

 <figure>
 	<img src="/images/posts/2025-07-14-gamepaks.png" alt="Left: an isometric projection of a Game Pak.
 Right: a revised version, with greater use of thick black borders at the object's edges.">